Sign Up For Special Offers & Exclusive Content

 For weight loss, it’s best to focus on your calorie goals before trying too hard to meet any other nutritional requirements.
 Once you’re consistently hitting your calorie target most days, you’ll then be able to fast-track your results further by advancing to levels two and three.

-A couple things I can’t leave without mentioning:
+A couple more things worth mentioning:

 - Your training programme must supplement and support your goals.
 That means doing the right sorts of workouts at an appropriate frequency.